nsafai/Mad-Libs-MVP/README.md

 - Use a dictionary to generate the words.

-- Use a differnet data structure to store words.
+- Use a different data structure to store words.

 - Build with TDD